-When it comes to writing the resignation letter, nursing professionals are often found at a loss for words.
-They don’t know how to jot down the resignation letter that can help them leave their current job and move on.
-Most of the time, nurses don’t know what format of the letter they should follow and what should be the structure of the letter.
+When it comes to writing a resignation letter, nursing professionals are often at a loss for words.
+They don’t know how to write one that can help them leave their current jobs and move on.
+Most of the time, nurses don’t know what format and structure they should follow.

-A nurse is required to be very careful while writing the letter of resignation because, in this letter, he/she can make a long-lasting impression on the reader.
-If a nurse is unable to leave a positive legacy behind, she will not be able to get future references or recommendations from her former employer.
+A nurse must be very careful while writing a letter of resignation because, in this letter, he/she can make a long-lasting impression on the reader.
+If a nurse cannot leave a positive legacy behind, she will not be able to get future references or recommendations from her former employer.
 Therefore, it is eminently important to write a resignation letter with a good choice of words.

 What should be included in the resignation letter written by a nurse?